 Factors that influence pleas and sentencing include prior DWI or other criminal charges, whether there was an accident (with personal injuries, property damage, or both) and your specific BAC.
 If there is a prior DWI plea or conviction in the last ten years, or you are operating the vehicle with a child under the age of sixteen in the vehicle, pursuant to Leandra’s Law, the new charge will be a felony, which will not be negotiable.
 If the BAC is above a certain level, the ADA will not offer a reduction to a DWAI (Driving While Ability Impaired), which is a traffic infraction, not a crime.

 This generally describes the process for DWI cases and refusals in Westchester County, although there are additional factors and details which are unique to your case.
-Contact our office online or toll free at 888-761-87633 to discuss your case in specific detain with an experienced DWI attorney.
+Contact our office online or at 914-224-3086 to discuss your case in specific detain with an experienced DWI attorney.